-In addition, Adjusted Net Income (Loss) is a non-GAAP financial measure that excludes certain amounts and is used to supplement GAAP net income (loss).
-We use Adjusted Net Income (Loss) as a key performance measure of our earnings performance.
+In addition, Adjusted Net Loss is a non-GAAP financial measure that excludes certain amounts and is used to supplement GAAP net loss.
+We use Adjusted Net Loss as a key performance measure of our earnings performance.
 We believe that both management and investors benefit from referring to these non-GAAP financial measures in assessing our performance and when planning, forecasting and analyzing future periods.
 These non-GAAP financial measures also facilitate management's internal comparison to our historical performance.
-The amounts excluded in the presentation of these non-GAAP financial measures may vary from period to period; accordingly, our presentation of Adjusted Net Income (Loss) may not be indicative of future adjustments or results.
-For example, for the year ended December 31, 2020, we incurred \$1.6 billion related to impairment losses.
-We included this as an adjustment in the reconciliation of Adjusted Net Income (Loss) since the expenses are not representative of our day-to-day operations; however, this adjustment did not occur and is not included in the comparative period presented within this Form 10-K.
+The amounts excluded in the presentation of these non-GAAP financial measures may vary from period to period; accordingly, our presentation of Adjusted Net Loss may not be indicative of future adjustments or results.
+For example, for the year ended December 31, 2022, we incurred

+\$12.1 million related to restructuring costs or charges.
+We included this as an adjustment in the reconciliation of Adjusted Net Loss since the expenses are not representative of our day-to-day operations; however, this adjustment did not occur and is not included in the comparative period presented within this Form 10-K.